nedmorgan/simon_says/README.md

 [Trello](https://trello.com/b/Uao4ghMs/simon)

 # How to Play
+1. Click the level you want to play on the left of the screen
-1. To Begin, press the Start button and enter in your name
+2. To Begin, press the Start button and enter in your name
-2. If there is no Player 2, press cancel
+3. If there is no Player 2, press cancel
-3. Click the light after it has blinked
+4. Click the light after it has blinked
-4. Continue clicking the lights in sequence as they appear
+5. Continue clicking the lights in sequence as they appear
-5. You will win the game when time has expired
+6. Try to beat the high score

 # Wireframe